spectral-compute/scale-docs/docs/README.md

   language.
 This is true even if your program uses inline PTX `asm`.
 - The SCALE compiler accepts the same command-line options and CUDA dialect as `nvcc`, serving as a drop-in replacement.
-- "Impesonates" an installation of the NVIDIA CUDA Toolkit, so existing build tools and scripts like `cmake` _just work_.
+- "Impersonates" an installation of the NVIDIA CUDA Toolkit, so existing build tools and scripts like `cmake` _just work_.

 ## What projects have been tested?